HauptJ/C-Sharp-Unit-Tests/README.md

 **Group member:** "Just make some really shitty unit tests."

-As you can see, I did not take that advice.
+As you can see, I did not follow that persons advice.